Aditya-Chourasia/200days-of-JavaScript/README.md

 In a ```switch``` statement you may not be able to specify all possible values as ```case``` statements.
 Instead, you can add the ```default``` statement which will be executed if no matching ```case``` statements are found.
 Think of it like the final ```else``` statement in an if/else chain.

 A ```default``` statement should be the last case.

+# Multiple Identical Options in Switch Statements
+If the break statement is omitted from a switch statement's case, the following case statement(s) are executed until a break is encountered.
+If you have multiple inputs with the same output, you can represent them in a switch statement like this: (code file)